 June 25, 2020

 Videos of the experiment have been published today.
 One version is a complete walk-through of the experiment with images of many of the team avatars in action.
-It will be available on this site soon.
 The second version is a shorter, fast-paced video with highlights from each step of the experiment.
 Watch the brief overview on our Virtual World Videos page.